kintoproj/kinto-examples/gatsby-site/README.md

 ## Local development

-1. Apply this template to your [Github](https://github.com/kintoproj/kinto-examples/tree/main/gatsby-site/generate)
+1. Apply this template to your [Github](https://github.com/kintoproj/kinto-examples/generate)
+2. Go to the `gatsby-site` folder
-2. Install the dependencies by `yarn`
+3. Install the dependencies by `yarn`
-3. Run the service `yarn develop`
+4. Run the service `yarn develop`
-4. Visit `localhost:8000` and your website will be there!
+5. Visit `localhost:8000` and your website will be there!

 ## :ambulance: Support